2 dead, 10 possibly missing after boat overturns in Florida - KESQ

 Two people are dead and 10 are still possibly missing after a boat overturned in 18 miles southwest of Key West, Florida.

-The US Coast Guard rescued eight people Thursday afternoon around 1 p.m., the agency said in a tweet.
+The US Coast Guard rescued eight people Thursday afternoon around 1 p.m., the military branch said in a tweet.

 Two bodies were discovered and crews are searching for a possible 10 people still missing.

-The Coast Guard has two cutters and other units in the area performing search and rescue operations for the possibly 10 people still missing in the water, Hernandez said.
+The Coast Guard has two cutters and other units in the area performing search and rescue operations for the people still missing in the water, Hernandez said.

 Comments